aftersomemath/aftersomemath.github.io/_projects/2_project.markdown

 <iframe width="560" height="315" src="https://www.youtube.com/embed/0w_acYpwZiE" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
 </center>
 <div class="col three caption">
-    IARC 2018 Qualification demonstrating interaction with a moving target by hitting the front bumper
+    IARC 2018 qualification demonstrating autonomous interaction with a moving target
 </div>

 I was a co-lead and core technical contributer to the Pitt's <a href="http://www.aerialroboticscompetition.org/">International Aerial Robotics Competition</a> (IARC) in 2017 and 2018.
 As summarized on the <a href="http://pittras.org/projects/IARC/">Pitt RAS project page</a>.
 "The IARC is an annual competition requiring teams to develop aerial robots that solve problems on the cutting edge of what is currently achievable by any aerial robots, whether owned by industry or governments.
 Mission 7 involved developing an autonomous drone capable of interacting with randomly moving robots on the ground to direct them towards a goal".